-ERISA stands for The Employee Retirement Income Security Act of 1974, which established minimum standards for retirement, health, and other welfare benefit plans.
+ERISA stands for The Employee Retirement Income Security Act of 1974, which established minimum standards for retirement, health, disability and other welfare benefit plans.
 Portions of the act include disability insurance, and life insurance plans.
 However, many people are unsure about what ERISA is and how it affects them.
 Consequently, there are many myths surrounding ERISA that need to be addressed.
-In this blog, I talk about 4 common ERISA myths to help you get a better understanding.
+In this blog, I talk about 4 common ERISA myths to help you get a better understanding of ERISA.

 Myth #1: My Diagnosis Entitles Me to Disability Benefits